-The Board of Directors is currently led by Wayne T. Smith as Executive Chairman, who was appointed to such position on January 1, 2021 (Mr. Smith previously served as our Chairman of the Board and Chief Executive Officer).
-The Board of Directors has carefully considered its leadership structure and believes at this time that the Company and its stockholders are best served by having the positions of chairman of the Board of Directors and chief executive officer filled by different individuals.
-This allows the Chief Executive Officer to focus on the Company's day-to-day operations, while allowing the Executive Chairman to lead the Board of Directors in providing advice and oversight to management.
-Further, the Board of Directors believes that having the Executive Chairman serve dual roles as chairman of the Board of Directors and as an executive officer of the Company promotes information flow between management and the Board of Directors, effective decision making and an alignment of corporate strategy as well as enabling the Executive Chairman to assist in certain strategic and other executive management responsibilities.
-The Board of Directors believes that Mr. Smith's broad and lengthy leadership experience in the healthcare industry, including 24 years of prior service as the Chief Executive Officer of the Company, uniquely qualify him for the role of Executive Chairman.
-In addition, the Board of Directors believes that certain other practices and policies (including the role of our independent Lead Director) assure that the independent members of the Board (who comprise a super-majority of the Board) provide appropriate oversight, consultation, and involvement.
-The Governance and Nominating Committee regularly reviews the Board's leadership structure to assess whether to separate or combine the roles of Executive Chairman (or Chairman, as applicable) and Chief Executive Officer based on the Company's particular facts and circumstances at the time, and the Board retains flexibility to determine the appropriate leadership structure for the Company based on such facts and circumstances.
+The Board is currently led by Wayne T. Smith as Chairman of the Board.
+The Board has carefully considered its leadership structure and believes at this time that the Company and its stockholders are best served by having the positions of Board Chair and Chief Executive Officer filled by different individuals.
+This allows the Chief Executive Officer to focus on the Company's day-to-day operations, while allowing the Board Chair to lead the Board in providing advice and oversight to management.
+The Board believes that Mr. Smith's broad and lengthy leadership experience in the healthcare industry, including 24 years of prior service as the Chief Executive Officer of the Company through the end of 2020, uniquely qualify him for the role of Board Chair.
+In addition, the Board believes that certain other practices and policies (including the role of our independent Lead Director) assure that the independent members of the Board (who comprise a super-majority of the Board) provide appropriate oversight, consultation, and involvement.
+The Governance and Nominating Committee regularly reviews the Board's leadership structure to assess whether to separate or combine the roles of Chairman of the Board and Chief Executive Officer based on the Company's particular facts and circumstances at the time, and the Board retains flexibility to determine the appropriate leadership structure for the Company based on such facts and circumstances.

-The Board of Directors is responsible for broad corporate policy and overseeing the overall performance of the Company.
-Members of the Board are kept informed of the Company's business by various documents sent to them before each meeting and oral reports made to them during these meetings by the Company's Executive Chairman, Chief Executive Officer and other corporate executives.
-All directors are advised of actions taken by the various committees of the Board of Directors and are invited to, and frequently do, attend meetings of Board committees on which they do not serve.
+The Board is responsible for broad corporate policy and overseeing the overall performance of the Company.
+Members of the Board are kept informed of the Company's business by various documents sent to them before each meeting and oral reports made to them during these meetings by the Company's Chief Executive Officer and other corporate executives.
+All directors are advised of actions taken by the various committees of the Board and are invited to, and frequently do, attend meetings of Board committees on which they do not serve.
 Directors have access to the Company's books, records and reports, and members of management are available at all times to answer their questions.